syedmokthiyar/3a.Sockets_Creation_for_Echo_Client_and_Echo_Server/README.md

-# 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+# EX_NO: 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
 # AIM
 To write a python program for creating Echo Client and Echo Server using TCP Sockets Links.